learn-co-curriculum/key-for-min-value/README.md

 ```

 **A Few Restrictions:**
 We want you to build this on your own.
 Some of the following methods are helpful but ***off limits*** for this exercise.
-We're going to learn more about them in subsequent lessons:
+(We'll cover a few below in more depth in subsequent lessons).

 * `#keys`
 * `#values`